Seafood-Globalization-Lab/knb-submit/README.md

 - Regenerate EML file locally by rerunning `01_run_EMLassemblyline_for_artis_metadata_files.R`
 - In `03_inspect_KNB_EML.R` - Replace `D1Client` arguement values to point to the dataset on the appropriate KNB environment
-- In `03_inspect_KNB_EML.R` - Replace `resourcemapId` value with the latest identifier on the corresponding KNB site/node website record of the dataset.
-(Highlighted with orange in image below)
+- In `03_inspect_KNB_EML.R` - Replace `resourcemapId` value with the latest identifier on the corresponding KNB site/node website record of the dataset. (_Highlighted with orange in screenshot below_)
 - Step through `03_inspect_KNB_EML.R` to pull down datapackage (without data) and replace the EML object and push back up to KNB.

 #### Edit datapackage structure or Sysmetadata